nulib/florence-kelley/content/historical/jts.md

 From: [Second Annual Report of the Executive Board of the Jewish Training School of Chicago](/historical/jts/#), Joseph Stolz, Secretary.

 next:  [Legal Context](/legal/law/)

-{{< gallery >}}
-  {{< figure link="/img/galleries/historical/i17309.jp2" caption="Cooking class, Chicago Hebrew Institution.
-Description: Cooking class, Chicago Hebrew Institution; Chicago, IL.
-Source: ICHi-17309.
-Chicago History Museum.
-Reproduction of photograph, photographer unknown.
-Date: 1915." >}}
-  {{< figure link="/img/galleries/historical/DN-0002425_aa.jp2" caption="Synagogue in Maywood, Illinois with a group of children and men standing on its porch and on the ground in front.
-Exterior view of a synagogue in Maywood, Illinois with a group of children and men standing on its porch and on the ground in front.
-Source: DN-0002425, Chicago Daily News negatives collection, Chicago History Museum.
-Date: 1905." >}}
-{{< /gallery >}} {{< load-photoswipe >}}